Phil-Venter/essentio-core/README.md

 It's deliberately small—extend it yourself.
 Add your middleware, improve error handling, or replace components entirely.
 Fork it, mold it to your project, or just tweak what irritates you.

-Essentio is a base, not a cage.

 ## License

 MIT License.
 Freedom to use, freedom to change, freedom to ignore.

 ---

-Essentio is yours to love, hate, or improve.
+> Essentio is yours to love, hate, or improve.
 The world won't always agree—but that's not your problem.